knennigtri/Import-Evernote-into-AEM/README.md

 The main parts are:

 * core: Java code to create the import from Evernote.

- * Currently the integration works specifically with Evernote Clipper.
+	* The demo of this project is for Evernote Clipper, but using the OSGi configs, you can sync anything from Evernote

      * [Download Evernote Web Clipper](https://evernote.com/webclipper/)